zayn-tech-info/edge-cast./README.md

 Welcome to the **EdgeCast Frontend** repository!

-This project is the frontend web application for EdgeCast, a platform hosted at [https://edge-cast-frontend.vercel.app](https://edge-cast-frontend.vercel.app).
-It is designed to provide a modern, responsive user experience for interacting with EdgeCast services.
+EDGECAST is a gamified crypto prediction platform where users stake any amount to guess future prices.

 ### App link